Setting up Shopify Payments

 Only the store owner can change the payment provider.

-Depending on your region, there may be additional information needed to set up Shopify Payments.
+The information needed to complete your Shopify Payments account setup depends on the country where your store is based.
 Refer to the list of requirements for each supported country.

 Steps: